Ju-On: The Grudge (video game): Development

 A video game of the Ju-On series was confirmed in May 2009.
 Shortly afterwards, a demo of the game was unveiled at E3 2009, where Xseed Games described it as a "haunted house simulator", rather than a traditional survival horror game.
 The game does not feature any combat, as its format relies on subtle exploration and scare tactics.
 Joystiq reviewers who were present for the demo's screening at the E3 justified this, observing that "in most horror games, a skilled player can actually defeat the creatures (with notable exceptions like Silent Hill 2s Pyramid Head ...), making the game more of a power fantasy than a true fright.
 In both of these games [Silent Hill 2 and Ju-on: The Grudge], you can escape the creatures at best".

 Xseed president Jun Iwasaki explained: "Ju-On: The Grudge makes quick scares accessible to anyone with a Wii, players can even hand the Wii Remote to their mother and enjoy watching her play and get scared".
 Rising Star Games' Yen Hau has also likened it to as close to an interactive horror movie.
 Xseed has attested that the game can be completed in a less than ten hours.
 Developers allegedly paid a visit to the location where the Saeki residence scenes were filmed, so they could have a better idea of how to map the house for one of the game's stages.

+Reception

-ReceptionJu-On: The Grudge has been notable for receiving negative reception from critics.
+Ju-On: The Grudge has been notable for receiving negative reception from critics.
 Based on 32 reviews, the game holds a Metacritic score of 39/100 and 40% on GameRankings based on 27 reviews.
 Weekly Famitsu rated Ju-On: The Grudge at a 22 out of 40 from four reviewers, a week before the game was released in Japan.
 Also, GameSpot, giving the game a "Poor" 4, complained about the controls and the length of the game, while IGN also criticized the game for graphics, presentation and gameplay.